ndelitski/rancher-alarms/README.md

 On startup get a list of services and instantiate healthcheck monitor for each of them if it is in a running state.
 Removed, purged and etc services will be ignored

 List of healthcheck monitors is updated with `pollServicesInterval` interval.
-When service is removed it will be no longer monitored.
+When service is removed it will be no longer be monitored.

-When service become in degraded state all targets will be invoked to process notification.
+When service become degraded state all targets will be invoked to process notification.

 ## Configuration
 ```json